lovac42/ReMemorizeButtons/src/rememorize_btn/config.md

 true or false
 Shows a friendly message after reschedule.

+## show_answer_confirmation:
+Show tooltip for which button as pressed.

+## cascade_easy_button:
+If the 3rd or 4th button is missing, the next lower button number will be used.

 ## show_btn_time_in_days:
 Decodes 1/25/2019 into days and display them as "25d" in button's next due.